 Frequently Asked Questions (FAQ)

-• How difficult is it to be accepted into the program?
+• How difficult is it to get accepted for enrollment into the program?

 Because of the limited number of student spaces in the program, the admissions process is competitive.
 For any applicant to be considered for acceptance they will need to demonstrate a history of successful academic performance as well as a personality that is compatible with both the academic and healthcare environment.
 Our selection panel evaluates many factors when selecting candidates for the program and has found that there is no one “model” for the ideal student.
 There is no one factor or attribute that can guarantee acceptance into the program.